 I know my horse pretty well.
 Here's what she thought, "does this mean I'm not going to get a snack?"

 She probably did wonder that, but in some magical way, she is able to share her strength with me.
 Maybe because I'm able to share my weakness with her.
-Loss.
-What is the purpose of loss?
-To teach us how much we loved what we lost?
-Swell.

 I'm not a materialistic person.
 I'm just extremely sentimental!!!!!!!!!!!!!